 Dear Mayor Wharton and Members of the Memphis City Council,

-If the City of Memphis agrees to a $15 million investment – less than 10% of the total redevelopment cost – to address some crucial blight abatement and infrastructure needs, over $150 million in private capital stands ready to begin construction on the Sears building before the end of the year.
+If the City of Memphis agrees to a $15 million investment – less than 10% of the total redevelopment cost – to address some crucial blight abatement and infrastructure needs, over $150 million in private capital stands ready to begin construction.

 Our community needs these good jobs.
 This neighborhood needs the healthcare, educational, and creative resources that the building will provide.
 Our city needs to transform this dangerous, derelict symbol of blight into a vibrant, reborn vertical urban village that will serve and benefit all Memphians.